-Xilinx[®] documentation is organized around a set of standard design processes to help you find relevant content for your current development task.
-All Versal[TM] ACAP design process Design Hubs can be found on the Xilinx.com website.
+Xilinx® documentation is organized around a set of standard design processes to help you find relevant content for your current development task.
+All Versal® ACAP design process Design Hubs and the Design Flow Assistant materials can be found on the Xilinx.com website.
 This document covers the following design processes: